Wind Power in America

 Hazardous Materials — The primary hazardous materials present on a wind farm are the oils and greases used for mechanical lubrication.
 Just as the oil in your car must be disposed of by a designated receptacle as opposed to pouring down a drain, these materials are subject to environmental regulations dictating their treatment for disposal or cleanup in cases of accidental leakage or spill.

 Commodity Prices — It is possible that at a higher level of penetration the rare earth content of wind turbines could drive commodity prices higher.
 Rare earth metals are an important and limited resources used in technologies ranging from personal electronics, electric cars, or missiles for instance.
-Fortunately, at least in the American market and for the time being, the dominant technology platform for wind has proven to be gear driven units (where the rotational speed of the shaft is stepped up from the blades to the generator by a gearbox) without notable rare earth metal content — as opposed to the rare earth metal dense permanent magnet generators used in alternative a direct drive machine platform.
+Fortunately, at least in the American market and for the time being, the dominant technology platform for wind has proven to be gear driven units (where the rotational speed of the shaft is stepped up from the blades to the generator by a gearbox) without notable rare earth metal content — as opposed to the rare earth metal dense permanent magnet generators used in the alternative direct drive machine platform.
 The other major commodity component of a turbine is steel (primarily used in the tower), although I would expect that the steel market is deep enough that a surge in demand of wind turbines would not have as dramatic effect as is possible with rare earth metals.

 Radar — There are many cases where prime development land with healthy wind resources goes unused due to proximity to airports or military bases.
 This is necessary because of a local interference with radar caused by the turbine operation.
 This issue can potentially be resolved by booster radar installations strategically sited around the farm perimeter, or alternatively one day may be addressed by stealth technology (such as might be used on a military aircraft) being incorporated into turbine coatings.